ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ### Patents
 _"A patent is an exclusive right granted for an invention.
 Generally speaking, a patent provides the patent owner with the right to decide how - or whether - the invention can be used by others.
 In exchange for this right, the patent owner makes technical information about the invention publicly available in the published patent document."_ from [WIPO](https://www.wipo.int/patents/en/)

+Patents cannot be non-tangiable entities, business process or algorithms (outside of the US).
+Patent disputes are often costly affairs and out of court settlements between parties are common.

 ### Trademarks
 _"An officially registered recognisable sign, design or expression which identifies a product, service or business."_